-The husband in Estate of Huffhines still owned his share of community property in the bank accounts.
+The husband in Estate of Huffines still owned his share of community property in the bank accounts.
 If a joint account is determined to not have survivorship language, then before a court can award the money in the account to an estate, the estate representative has to prove that the funds in the account were all the decedent's funds.
-Any funds deposited by the beneficiary into a joint account without survivorship effect belong to the beneficiary after a co-party's death.
-So, in Estate of Huffhines, the wife's estate did not have any claim to the husband's funds in the joint account.
-Rather, under any version of the Slayer Rule in Texas, the wife's estate would only be entitled to (1) a finding that the husband's estate would not receive any insurance proceeds from her life insurance policy (not raised in this case) and (2) a claim for a constructive trust as to any of the wife's assets that would transfer to her husband at her death.
+In re Estate of Graffagnino, 2002 Tex.
+App.
+LEXIS 6930, at 5 (Tex.
+App.-Beaumont Sept.
+26, 2002, pet. denied).
+Any funds that were deposited by the beneficiary into a joint account without survivorship effect belongs to the beneficiary after a co-party's death.
+Id.
+So, in Estate of Huffines, the wife's estate did not have any claim to the husband's funds in the joint account.
+Rather, under any version of the Slayer Rule in Texas, the wife's estate would only be entitled to: 1) a finding that the husband's estate would not receive any insurance proceeds from her life insurance policy (which was not raised in this case), and 2) a claim for a constructive trust as to any of the wife's assets that would transfer to her husband at her death.
 That potentially could include funds in a joint account with rights of survivorship that originally belonged to the wife.
-But, once again, the wife's estate had to request a constructive trust and prove the elements for one.
+But, once again, the wife's estate had to request a constructive trust and prove the elements for same.
 That claim should be against the husband's estate.

-Returning to our example, a trustee could be placed in the position of raising a claim against the criminal beneficiary to seek a constructive trust to protect the assets.
+So, getting back to our example, a trustee could be placed in the position of raising a claim against the criminal beneficiary to seek a constructive trust to protect the assets.
 Alternatively, another remainder beneficiary could also seek a constructive trust.
-If there are no other remainder beneficiaries, then this may be a situation in which the trust fails, and the assets would go back to the settlor's estate and heirs thereunder.
-In any event, it would seem that [\501] some action should be taken to ensure that the criminal beneficiary does not benefit from such beneficiary's misdeeds.
+If there are no other remainder beneficiaries, then this may be a situation where the trust fails and the assets would go back to the settlor's estate and heirs thereunder.
+In any event, it would seem that some action should be taken to ensure that the criminal beneficiary does not benefit from his or her misdeeds.

-C. Trust Drafting Considerations for the Slayer Rule
+C. Trust Drafting Considerations For The Slayer Rule